 We guide children to discover their world of emotions so they can acquire the building blocks of strength, confidence and self-awareness which will prepare them for their futures.

-At Little Star we seek to give children the tools to become capable, honest and respectful people who are prepared to become citizens of Planet Earth.
-We strive to give them the foundations to be open-minded, lifelong learners and leaders of tomorrow.
+At Little Star, we seek to give children the tools to become capable, honest and respectful people who are prepared to become citizens of Planet Earth.
+We strive to give them the foundations to remain curious and to become lifelong learners and leaders of tomorrow.

 We are committed to educating the generation that will stand up and change the world.